UniMath/agda-unimath/src/graph-theory/directed-graphs.lagda.md

     target-edge-Directed-Graph : edge-Directed-Graph' -> vertex-Directed-Graph'
     target-edge-Directed-Graph = pr2 (pr2 (pr2 G))
 ```

+## Properties

+### The two definitions of directed graphs are equivalent

+In the following code we construct functions back and forth.
+The fact that these
+functions are mutual inverses remains to be formalized.

 ```agda
 module equiv {l1 l2 : Level} where